PDA

 You know the toolkit.
 Reward charts.
 Sticker systems.
 Naughty steps.
 Countdowns.
 "First this, then that."
 Consistent boundaries delivered in a calm, firm voice.

-The mechanism is this: if your child's nervous system interprets a demand as a threat, then adding a consequence just adds a second threat.
-You haven't motivated compliance; you've escalated the danger.
+The mechanism: if your child's nervous system interprets a demand as a threat, then adding a consequence just adds a second threat.
 The escalation under sustained pressure looks more like panic than deliberate defiance.
-That tracks with what I saw in my own living room.
-That tracks with what most parents of demand-avoidant children describe.
+That tracks with what I saw in my own living room, and with what most parents of demand-avoidant children describe.

 The stress bucket (and why holidays are different)

 Think of your child's capacity to cope with demands as a bucket.
-Every demand, every transition, every sensory irritation, every social expectation fills that bucket a little more.
+Every demand, every transition, every sensory irritation, every social expectation fills it a little more.
 When it overflows, you get a meltdown, a shutdown, or total refusal.

 During school term, my daughter's bucket fills fast.
 Getting up is a demand.
 Getting dressed is a demand.
 Eating breakfast in a time window is a demand.
-The car journey has sensory challenges.
-School is a full day of demands, social processing, and sensory input.
-By the time she gets home, the bucket is full, and brushing teeth before bed becomes the thing that tips it over.
+By the time she gets home, the bucket is full, and brushing teeth becomes the thing that tips it over.

 The practical implication is simple and frustrating in equal measure: if you want your child to cope with the hard demands, you need to strip out as many of the unnecessary ones as possible.
 Which brings us to the single most useful strategy I've found.